orchid00/20180404_git_atom/notes/metacognitionEx.md

 ### Learning Outcomes (KSA what the learner can demonstrate)
 Focused on the learner
-- To understand the power of a function
+- Explain the power of a function
 - Be able to explain why loops in R have been replaced with functions
 - Work with a small reproducible example
-- Be exposed to different functions of the package R and explain the differences
+- Use different functions of the package `purrr` and explain the differences

 ### Assessment
 - What kind of questions come out from the training